knjoyce/MSc/README.md

+The goal of this repository is to act as a long-term data storage and to help future students access everything necessary to continue this research.

 This repository compiles all materials associated with my MSc thesis.
 This includes:

 - all raw data (.csv and .sta files)